ciesiolka/abc2svg-chisel/README.md

   See [this page](http://moinejf.free.fr/abcm2ps-doc/au_clair.xhtml)
   for an example.

+- `abcweb2-1.js`
+  This script works the same as `abcemb2-1.js` but it must use `snd-1.js` for playing.

+- `snd-1.js`
+  This script contains a other way for playing.
+It is used in the editor and it may be used with `abcweb2-1.js`.

 - `follow-1.js`
-  This script may be used after `play-1.js` for highlighting the notes while playing.
+  This script may be used after `play-1.js` or `snd-1.js` for highlighting the notes while playing.
   See [this page](http://moinejf.free.fr/abcm2ps-doc/tabac.xhtml)
   for an example.